yeoman/yeoman/cli/docs/docs.md

  }
  ```

 Dependencies are then installed locally via the `yeoman install’ command.
-First they’re resolved to find conflicts, then downloaded and unpacked in a local sub dir (browser_modules) to package.json, for example:
+First they're resolved to find conflicts, then downloaded and unpacked in a local sub dir (browser_modules) to package.json, for example:

 ```
 /package.json